Estimated reading time: 11 minutes

 It would look like this….

-You would show a huge loss on your Profit and Loss (income statement) in January when the expense hits, as well as gains in February and March, but with no product costs at all.
-Also, you wouldn’t show any value for your inventory as an asset on your Balance Sheet.
+You would show a huge loss on your profit and loss (income statement) in January when the expense hits, as well as gains in February and March, but with no product costs at all.
+Also, you wouldn’t show any value for your inventory as an asset on your balance sheet.

 This is not an accurate picture.
-That’s why we call this the “Default Rookie Error.”
+That’s why we call this the “default rookie error.”

-The problem is that in the coming months when you are trying to figure out if you can afford new employees, new marketing expenses, or new warehouses, you will be making decisions based on inaccurate margins.
+The problem is that in the coming months when you am trying to figure out if you can afford new employees, new marketing expenses, or new warehouses, you will be making decisions based on inaccurate margins.

 Sometimes we wish we could personally explain this to every new, inexperienced business owner:

-The way it would impact your Profit and Loss Statement when it is expensed correctly over time would look like this:
+The way it would impact your profit and loss statement when it is expensed correctly over time would look like this:

-We call this the “Like a Boss” method because it shows you know how to handle inventory accounting correctly.
+We call this the “like a boss” method because it shows you know how to handle inventory accounting correctly.

 You can see that at the end of March, you would still have an inventory asset on the books of $35,000.
 This is because:

 You can see that you also show nice, consistent gross profit margins of 50% each month.
-This allows you to plan the rest of your expenses from an informed place of accurate costs.
+This allows you to plan the rest of your expenses from an informed place of knowing your accurate costs.

 Using the accrual method of inventory accounting allows you to accurately see how much you have left as an inventory asset at the end of the month.
 And, it gives you accurate margins to plan around.

-How the Accrual Accounting Method Affects Profitability
+How the Accrual Accounting Method Impacts Profitability

 This section is for business owners who are more seasoned pros.
 Since you understand the way that inventory should move through your books, you can also appreciate the impact that inventory can have on profits.